"Quick Impressions" Subgroup

 The basis of the "Quick Impressions" protocol is to do some tests, carry out a 10 day intervention with light (photobiomodulation) and repeat the tests, looking for any changes.

-Clearly, those in the CONTROL group do not carry out the intervention with light.
+Clearly, those in this CONTROL group do not carry out the intervention with light.

 But they do carry out certain tests that provide comparisons with the results from the intervention group.